NauticusOfficial/help-center/docs/1_getting-started.md

 ![KYC11](https://nauticus.exchange/help/images/Exchange/KYC11.png)

-12. The next image is filled will valuable tips and information that will help you to have a successful approval hopefully the first time through.
+12. The next image is filled will valuable tips and information that can help you have a successful approval the first time through.

 ![KYC12](https://nauticus.exchange/help/images/Exchange/KYC-12.png)